Firefox Tweak Guide

 Private Browsing Mode is designed to allow you to browse the Internet without leaving any trace of your browsing history on the PC.
 While some jokingly refer to this as "Porn Mode", in reality there are many other reasons why this feature is useful, especially when browsing on a public PC, or at a friend's place.

-The main methods for enabling Private Browsing mode are: clicking the Firefox button and selecting 'New Private Window'; right-clicking on the Firefox icon in the Windows Taskbar and selecting 'New Private Window'; or pressing CTRL+SHIFT+P. You can launch Private Browsing mode at any time - a window that is running in Private Browsing mode will display a purple Firefox button and the thumbnail preview for it on the Windows Taskbar will also have 'Private Browsing' shown as the page title.
-These are just two indications that you're browsing in this mode.
+The main methods for enabling Private Browsing mode are: clicking the Firefox main menu button and selecting 'New Private Window'; right-clicking on the Firefox icon in the Windows Taskbar and selecting 'New Private Window'; or pressing CTRL+SHIFT+P. You can launch Private Browsing mode at any time - a window that is running in Private Browsing mode will display a purple mask icon and the main tab will also have 'Private Browsing' shown as its title.
 A window will continue to be in Private Browsing mode until you close that particular Firefox window.
+Since Private Browsing mode opens in a window of its own, you can start up Private Browsing mode at any time during a normal session, and switch between a regular Firefox window and the Private Mode window as you wish.

 When in Private Browsing mode Firefox will not save any aspect of your browsing history, including: visited pages; form and search bar entries; passwords; listings of downloaded files; cookies; or cached files of any kind.
 This means you essentially leave no trace of the browsing activity which occurred while Private Browsing mode was enabled.
-However if you save any bookmarks, or download any files, these will not be deleted once you exit Private Browsing mode.
+However, if you save any bookmarks, or download any files, these will not be deleted once you exit Private Browsing mode.
 Private Browsing mode will also not make you anonymous on the Internet, since you are still broadcasting your IP address, and your actions are also being logged by your ISP.
+If you want complete anonimity, you will need to consider something like the Tor Browser version of Firefox.

-For the times when you don't wish to use Private Browsing mode, but still want to remove traces of your browsing history, you can do so in several ways.
-To remove the stored history for individual sites rather than your entire browsing session, click the Firefox button and under the History menu select 'Show All History', find the site in your history listing (use the 'Search History' box at the top right if necessary), right-click on it and select 'Forget About This Site'; this will remove all recorded history for that site immediately.
+For the times when you haven't used Private Browsing mode, but want to remove traces of your browsing history, you can do so in several ways.
+To remove the stored history for individual sites rather than your entire browsing session, click the Firefox main menu button, click on the History item, select 'Show All History', then find the site in your history listing (use the 'Search History' box at the top right if necessary), right-click on it and select 'Forget About This Site'; this will remove all recorded history for that site immediately.
 Be aware however that Firefox treats subdomains of the same site as separate entities when using this feature: e.g. if you right-click on and select to forget www.mozilla.org, it won't also remove support.mozilla.org from your history.
-You can of course also delete other specific aspects of your history at any time using the 'Clear Recent History' option under the History menu of the Firefox button - this is covered under the Privacy settings section on the previous page.
+You can of course also delete other specific aspects of your history at any time using the 'Clear Recent History' option under the History item of the Firefox main menu button - this is covered under the Privacy settings section on the previous page.

 The next page continues the Firefox features, tips and tricks.